 - Do I want a space for file delivery/transfer or collaboration?
-For collaboration work, you need space to store the files, modify the content and collaborate with others.
-For delivery or transfer of files, you need space for others to be able to access or retrieve the files.
+For collaboration work, you need space to store the files, modify the content and collaborate with others (such as offered by network storage, Teams or SharePoint).
+For delivery or transfer of files, you need space for others to be able to access or retrieve the files but long-term access is not required.
+In these cases, a service like SendIt or OneDrive can be used.

 Options for data storage are detailed below.
-AHS Computing can assist you in determining which solution is appropriate for your given situation (see also: Where do I save my files).
-Feel free to contact us.
+Health Computing can assist you in determining which solution is appropriate for your given situation.

 - Use network storage locations instead of local computer drives or USB storage.
 Network storage locations are backed up numerous times through the day and are less prone to data loss due to failure.
 On a Windows computer you can browse and restore files from these backups.